shelbyspees/threadr/README.md

 # threadr

-takes top tweet in a thread and returns the embed codes for each tweet in the thread.
+takes last tweet in a thread and returns the embed codes for all the tweets in that thread.